 3. Turn value statements into value questions: Typically, prospects never understand your value statement easily.
 They take their time.
 But one easy and scientifically proven way to make them understand your value statement easily would be to convert the value statements into value questions.
 These questions help amplify the persuasiveness of sales messages because they guide prospects in mentally digesting the value you offer and give them a feeling that it is they, who are going to take the decision.
 It is simple to create a value question – you need to add a questioning phrase, a short one, to your value statement.
 Example - “This software would reduce your HR operational costs annually by $200,000, wouldn’t it?”
 You could even keep a set of value questions ready, based on your key value statements.

 If all the above sounds simple, it is.
 But it is proven to produce amazing results.
-We urge you to try these three selling behaviors to improve your sales effectiveness.
+We urge you to try these three selling behaviors to overcome sales effectiveness bottlenecks.
 Do share with us, your views and experiences.
 And get ready for a superlative increase in sales enablement, effectiveness and performance.
 Also, do read our other sales effectiveness blogs.